 In Barcelona, we stayed at Novotel, next to the Torre Glories, a 38 storied building which we could see from anywhere in Barcelona, so, anywhere we went, my daughter kept nudging me every time she saw it and made sure I remembered that we stayed in the hotel right next to it.
-Barcelona had some pretty structures but we missed visiting the beach there.
+Barcelona had some pretty beaches, too.

 Granada was the next stop and it was a lovely little town that was free from non-Spanish crowd.
 It was located at the foothills of the Sierra Nevada mountain range.
 I missed out on quite a few touristic places due to the wedding functions but did not miss the Alhambra at night (you can get your tickets here).

 The Alhambra was an Islamic palace for the last Amirs of Spain but it became a Royal Court and was partially rebuilt to satisfy the Renaissance taste, after it was rediscovered by the Christians in the late 15th century.
 The palace was altered keeping the Muslim art intact.
 This is one of the rare sights where a holy water font is placed under embedded Islamic poems and praises.
 Ultimately, it had a mix of Muslim and Christian art and also included a bit of Indian art.